Pincessis17/Programming1/README.md

 (5) It also allows you to UNDO LAST TRANSACTION

-    In essence, ff you make a mistake, you can remove the last entry.
+    In essence, if you make a mistake, you can remove the last entry.

 (6) Finally, the project checks INPUT VALIDATION